Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 | Compile (fast) |  4.497 us | 0.0662 us | 0.0619 us |  0.12 |   1.21 KB |
 ```

 As you can see, the performance improvement is pretty noticeable.
-The reason it runs so fast is because the `CompileFast` version skips all the verifications that normal `Compile` does to ensure that the expression tree is valid.
+The reason it runs so fast is that the `CompileFast` version skips all the verifications that normal `Compile` does to ensure that the expression tree is valid.

 This library (as part of `FastExpressionCompiler.LightExpression`) also offers a drop-in replacement for `Expression` and all of its static factory methods.
 These alternative implementations construct expressions which may in some cases perform much faster than their default counterparts.
-However, I still recommend to benchmark it on your particular use cases to ensure that it actually provides an improvement.
+However, I still recommend benchmarking it on your particular use cases to ensure that it actually provides an improvement.

 ## Inferring expression trees from code